kenjdavidson/react-native-bluetooth-classic/BluetoothClassicExample/readme.md

 ## IOS MFi Protocols

-During the build process the application expects a `protocol-strings.plist` file to be available within the XCode project.
-There is an example file `protocol-strings-example-plist` with the contents:
+During the build process the application expects a `${project}/ios/protocol-strings.plist` to be found during the build process.
+The contents of this file will be applied to the projects main `info.plist` and allow MFi compliant devices to be used.
+There is a sample `protocol-strings-example-plist` (with the following contents) that can be renamed for testing purposes:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>